 This is the reverse to the strategy adopted by so many hard-pressed service companies in recent years, in industries like retail, hospitality, and even health care, where the main focus has been on driving down wages and operation costs, creating a vicious cycle of disinvestment in search of higher profits.

-Describing their new program MIT Sloan ask: “What if the focus shifted from lower labour costs to smarter investments: creating products and services that people want to buy, jobs that people want to keep, and driving high performance?
+Describing their new program MIT Sloan Executive Education asks: “What if the focus shifted from lower labour costs to smarter investments: creating products and services that people want to buy, jobs that people want to keep, and driving high performance?
 What if businesses shifted from the norm of mediocrity in customer service, productivity, jobs and wages to a new standard of excellence?”

 Professor Zeynep Ton, who leads The Good Jobs Strategy program argues that bad jobs – such as many low-paying positions in retail – contribute to a bad economy.
 Retail jobs, according to Ton, are not just bad because they offer low wages and chaotic schedules, but because they make the workers feel meaningless.
 In her research, she found the consequence of this was too often poor customer experience.